-Students may request a waiver for extraordinary circumstances by submitting an appeal to the Assistant Principal within 10 days after the end of the quarter during which the excessive absences occurred.
+Students may request a waiver for extraordinary circumstances by submitting an appeal in writing to the Assistant Principal within 10 days after the end of the quarter during which the excessive absences occurred.
 Requests for appeal submitted after the 10 days have expired will not be granted.
+School administration will consider the circumstances, the student's prior attendance, and grades in deciding whether to grant the appeal.